American Civil War

 "No fifteen thousand men ever arrayed for battle can take that position."

 Lee had originally planned a joint assault at dawn, with Ewell attacking up Culp's Hill again while Longstreet simultaneously hit the Union center.
-But it was taking Pickett's fresh division so long to get onto the battlefield that this plan fell apart.
+But it was taking Pickett's fresh division so long to get into line that this plan fell apart.
 Ewell had gone ahead anyway on the morning of 3 July and made a final attempt to take Culp's Hill on the Union right, ultimately to no effect.
 Lee, let this unsupported attack go ahead for several hours, either thinking that Meade would move reinforcements to that sector away from his center, or due to the Army of Northern Virginia's sloppy staff work.
 Ewell said he'd never got a message to the change of plans.
 This seems likely.

 The plan called for an initial "softening" bombardment by as many as 160 guns, arrayed in a crossfire arc focusing on Cemetery Ridge (see map above).
 To this end, batteries from both Longstreet's and A.P.
 Hill's corps spent the hours of the morning tip-toeing into position so as not to draw attention to themselves.
-The mass movement, though, was noticed by Union lookouts from their high ground all over the field, from Round Top to Cemetery Hill.
+The mass movement of guns, though, was noticed by Union lookouts from their high ground all over the field, from Round Top to Cemetery Hill.
 So everybody knew a big attack was coming on the center.
-Eyewitnesses said the morning was very quiet and you could hear the heavy traffic rumbling and clanking from clear across the valley.
+Eyewitnesses said the morning was very quiet and you could hear the heavy traffic of rumbling and clanking moving artillery from clear across the valley.
 So much for surprise.
 Who did the Rebs think they were fooling?

 The southern half of the bombardment was to be made with all of Longstreet's artillery under Porter Alexander, a rising young artillery genius in the A.N.V. who had been on everyone's radar.
 The northern half (roughly) was to be made by all of A.P.
 Hill's guns plus some of Ewell's corps artillery, all under Hill's chief of artillery, Lindsay Walker.
 The whole shootin' match was under the titular direction of a doddering William Pendleton, who, though well-liked by Lee and everyone, had been brow-beaten by his congregation to leave the ministry and return to his pre-retirement profession as an artillery officer.
 Pendleton, though well-meaning, hadn't been on active duty for years, during which time artillery technology had advanced considerably.
 His role in the upcoming bombardment was to be largely unhelpful.